Benjamin Lessing Assistant Professor, University of Chicago

 Paul Staniland Professor, University of Chicago

-Paul Staniland is an Assistant Professor of Political Science at the University of Chicago, where he also serves as a CPOST Assistant Director and co-leads CPOST's Center on Political Violence with Ben Lessing.
+Paul Staniland is an Associate Professor of Political Science at the University of Chicago, where he also serves as a CPOST Assistant Director and co-leads CPOST's Center on Political Violence with Ben Lessing.
 He also co-directs the Program on International Security Policy.
 His research interests are in political violence, international security, and state formation, primarily in South and Southeast Asia.
 His book, Networks of Rebellion: Explaining Insurgent Cohesion and Collapse, was published by Cornell University Press in 2014.
 He is currently writing a book on armed politics and the state in post-colonial South Asia.
 Other work examines foreign security policy in India, empire and its legacies, electoral violence, and the links between war and state building.

 His research has been published in Asian Survey, Civil Wars, Comparative Politics, Comparative Political Studies, Governance, Journal of Conflict Resolution, India Review, International Security, International Studies Quarterly, Perspectives on Politics, Security Studies, and the Washington Quarterly, among others.
 He has done fieldwork in India, Sri Lanka, Burma/Myanmar, Thailand, Singapore, and Northern Ireland.